One of our legal specialists will review your details and call you back within 24 hours to discuss this further.

 We take all of our feedback seriously so we can learn what we're doing right, wrong and how we can improve.

-Road traffic accident claims arise from collisions on the highways e.g. the motorway and road network.
+Road traffic accident claims (RTA Claims) arise from collisions on the highways such as the motorway and road network.
 If you’ve been injured in a road traffic accident that wasn’t your fault, then you could make a road traffic accident compensation claim.
 You might have been injured as the driver or passenger of a vehicle.
 This could be your own vehicle or someone else’s.

 In addition to cars and motorbikes these might also include work vehicles (e.g. vans or lorries); private hire vehicles (such as taxis or minibuses) or public transport vehicles (including buses; coaches; trains and trams to name a few).
 Alternatively, you might have suffered injury as a pedestrian or cyclist due to a non-fault road traffic accident.
 Whatever the circumstances of your injury, contact us today to see how we can help.

 You can claim for any injuries you’ve sustained in a road traffic accident.
 When determining the amount of compensation to be awarded for your injuries, the following factors will be taken into account: The extent of your injuries; recovery time; the impact these injuries have had on your subsequent quality of life;

 Medical damages may be awarded to cover the cost of any reasonable and necessary medical treatment required as a result of your road traffic accident.
 Examples include: